AdobeDocs/commerce-knowledge-base.en/help/how-to/general/reset-environment-on-cloud.md

 After performing these steps:

-* your Adobe Commerce installation returns to its Vanilla state (database restored; deployment configuration removed; directories under \`var\` cleared)
+* Your Adobe Commerce installation returns to its Vanilla state (database restored; deployment configuration removed; directories under `var` cleared).
-* your [!DNL git] branch is reset to the desired state in the past
+* Your [!DNL git] branch is reset to the desired state in the past.

 Read the detailed steps below.